-Big Elk Lake Trail is a 16.1 mile out and back trail located near Kamas, UT that features a lake and is rated as moderate.
+Big Elk Lake Trail is a 16.1 mile out and back trail located near Kamas, Utah that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from July until August.

 off road driving